 The art education program is truly a hands-on program, predicated on research that correlates extensive practice in the K-12 classroom with greater success in the job market and professional life.
 Throughout the undergraduate degree program, art education majors engage in nearly 100 hours of observation and practice in art classrooms and community education settings, working with mentor teachers and their students, and developing and delivering personalized art curricula through the Saturday Morning Art Program.
 The post-baccalaureate certification program provides an additional 1200 hours of supervised professional practice.

 Saturday Morning Art

-Saturday Morning Art—SMArt—is the Art Education program's lab school.
+Saturday Morning Art — SMArt — is the Art Education program's lab school.
 Designed for young people ages 7 to 14 who enjoy art and wish to develop their talents, SMArt classes explore a wide range of creative approaches, mediums, and techniques.
-Seven weeks of art instruction culminate in a public exhibition of student artwork in the Frostic School of Art galleries.
-Each fall and spring semester, SMArt classes meet from 9 to 11 a.m., in the Frostic School of Art studios, South Kohrman Hall.
-Overseen by art education program faculty, Bill Charland and Christina Chin, classes for children and youth ages 7 to 8, 9 to 11, and 12 to 14 are taught by enthusiastic and experienced upper-level art education majors.
+Each fall and spring semester, SMArt classes meet across seven Saturdays, from 9 to 11 a.m., in the Frostic School of Art studios, South Kohrman Hall.
+Overseen by art education program faculty, classes for children and youth ages 7 to 8, 9 to 11, and 12 to 14 are taught by enthusiastic and experienced upper-level art education majors.